The incredible story of Lana and Lilly Wachowski who revolutionized cinema and for the first time worked separately … twice the world of cinema.

 From that moment on, Wachowski’s name was synonymous with spectacular work on the screen, although the two direct sequels to the first Matrix, released in 2003 and 2004, were frankly a failure (not at the box office, but critically) and the That his next projects like ‘Speed Racer’ and ‘Jupiter Ascending’ were beaten, was not an obstacle for his other projects, the Netflix series ‘Sense8’ and the massive film ‘Cloud Atlas’, based on the novel by David Mitchell, in which they collaborated with Tom Tykwer (‘Lola Rennt’) and had a multi-star cast (Tom Hanks, Halle Berry, Hugh Grant, Susan Sarandon), were better received.

-In the course of those years, The Wachoswskis not only went from being comics writers with brilliant ideas, but they became real celebrities who also had their own series of controversies when they left their wives (they were both married) and over the course of a decade, between 2003 and 2013, both revealed themselves as transgender women, legally adopting the names of Lana and Lilly Wachowski, a personal decision that at first generated morbidity and controversy (especially because before transitioning, both had been obsessively jealous of their privacy and the “mystique” generated by their first job), but which served to give greater visibility to the trans cross As women, both Lana and Lilly have been infinitely more approachable, warm, sincere and open than they ever were in their previous identities, which has, of course, made them favorites of the LGBTQI + community who have always loved them. gave support, but now much more.
+In the course of those years, Not only did the Wachoswskis go from being brainstorming comic book writers, they became real celebrities. who also had their own series of controversies when they left their wives (they were both married) and over the course of a decade, between 2003 and 2013, both revealed themselves as transgender women, legally adopting the names of Lana and Lilly Wachowski, a personal decision that at first generated morbidity and controversy (especially because before transitioning, both had been obsessively jealous of their privacy and the “mystique” generated by their first job), but which served to give greater visibility to the trans cross As women, both Lana and Lilly have been infinitely more approachable, warm, sincere and open than they ever were in their previous identities, which has, of course, made them favorites of the LGBTQI + community who have always loved them. gave support, but now much more.

 They worked so many years together that it is surprising that with their most recent project, they have decided to try their luck separately after a fruitful entire career.
 The highly anticipated fourth part of the ‘Matrix’ saga, titled ‘Matrix: Resurrections’ literally revives the characters and the universe created two decades ago by the sisters, pbut this time only one is the one that works as the hand that rocks the crib, and in this case, it’s Lana Wachowski.

-It is still curious that it is Lana (now famous for her distinctive Rastafarian style mane in shades of magenta and orange) who, after years of pleas from fans to bring back Neo, Trinity, Morpheus and other members of that underworld that they had created, whoever took over the entire project as director, in production and script writing tasks, together with David Mitchell and Aleksandar Hemon, both of his collaborators at Sense8.
-This time, Lilly only has credit as the creator of the characters, and nothing else.
+It is still curious that it is Lana (now famous for her distinctive Rastafarian style mane in shades of magenta and orange) who, after years of pleas from fans to bring back Neo, Trinity, Morpheus and other members of that underworld that They had created, whoever has taken the reins of the entire project as director, in production and script writing tasks, together with David Mitchell and Aleksandar Hemon, both of his collaborators at Sense8.
+This time, Lilly only has credit as the character creator, and nothing else.

 In fact, the roads of the Wachowskis behind the cameras had begun to separate, as reported in various media, starting with the show’s eventful second season.
-They talked about differences of opinion between the two, different angles and by the time the closing film of the series was made they were already quite far apart (professionally).
+There was talk about differences of opinion between the two, different angles and by the time the closing film of the series was made they were already quite far apart (professionally).

 After that project, Lilly decided to start developing other projects, leaving Lana to take care of the saga on her own. who gave them international fame, explaining their motives at a press conference about the new season of their semi-documentary series ‘Work in Progress’, where they asked him about his absence from the new tape.